alpha-defi/raydium-sdk/docusaurus/docs/guides/swap.md

 ![airdrop_usdc](/img/guides/approve-faucet.png)

-Finally, you hopefully see a successful transaction
+After approving you'll hopefully see a successful transaction

 ![airdrop_usdc_success](/img/guides/faucet-airdrop-success.png)

-Once you verify your wallet you should see an updated balance for the tocket you airdropped (USDC for this example).
+Next if you check your wallet you should see an updated balance for the tokens you airdropped:

 ![usdc_balance](/img/guides/usdc_updated_balance.png)